ovh/docs/pages/platform/public-cloud/prepare_the_environment_for_using_the_openstack_api/guide.en-gb.md

 ### On Debian

-Open the terminal, and connect to the environment you want to prepare via SSH.
+Open the terminal and connect to the environment you want to prepare via SSH.

 Update the packet cache using the `apt-get update` command: